cyberark/conjur-service-broker/README.md

           # Space GUID from the platform.
           # This may be obtained by running `cf space --guid {space name}
           id: 8bf39f4a-ebde-437b-9c38-3d234b80631a
+          annotations: #note that this only gets added on service broker api version 2.15 and up, when the attribute is made available to us.
+            orgName: <org name>
+            spaceName: <org name>
           body:
             # Layer to privilege an entire space to a resource
             # The service broker adds applications to this layer automatically.